Building a maternity wardrobe can be expensive and frustrating. Read a few tips for building an affordable winter maternity wardrobe.

-First, after having one baby my body was definitely… different… so very early on (even though I wasn’t showing) wearing anything with a button was out of the question.
-Luckily, post-Mara I had invested in some high-waisted and affordable leggings from Charlotte Russe.
-These leggings are less than $8 and have lasted me over a year.
+Since this is my second baby, I started showing earlier.
+In the first few weeks, wearing anything with a button was out of the question.
+Luckily, I invested in some high-waisted and affordable leggings when I was postpartum.
+These leggings are less than $8 and lasted me over a year.
 I still wear them most days, even at 21 weeks along.
 They are also AMAZING for postpartum due to the high waist.

-I also had a few pairs of maternity leggings that I pulled out of storage.
-I love the patterned leggings because I mostly own solid shirts, so these give the outfit a fun flair.
-I also have a pair of maternity dress pants (doubt they will get much wear this time) and a pair of maternity jeans.
+I also pulled a few pairs of maternity leggings out of storage.
+I love the patterned leggings because I mostly own solid shirts.
+These give the outfit a fun flair.
+I also have a pair of maternity dress pants and a pair of maternity jeans.
 I hate maternity jeans with a passion.
-They always feel like they are falling off and the crotch gets saggy after a little while.
-But they are totally necessary and everyone should have at least one pair for the days you just want to wear a pair of damn jeans.
-Plus, when I got huge a lot of tops stopped being long enough for leggings in the front.
+They always feel like they are falling off and the crotch gets saggy.
+But they are totally necessary.
+Everyone should have at least one pair for the days you just want to wear a pair of damn jeans.

-I’d said goodbye to most of my tighter fitting tops postpartum.
-I just didn’t feel confident in them anymore and they weren’t comfy.
-I bought several looser fitting tanks and t-shirts after Mara (I had her in the spring) and usually paired them with a cardigan or jacket in the winter.
-While I love pairing things with cardigans, and that’s what I did for most of my first pregnancy, I wasn’t feeling it this time around.
-I’ve been so cold this pregnancy that I knew I wanted some warmer sweaters for lounging around the house.
-This Star Wars sweater from Target is my favorite.
+I said goodbye to most of my tighter fitting tops postpartum.
+I didn’t feel confident in them anymore and they weren’t comfy.
+I bought several looser fitting tanks and t-shirts paired them with a cardigan or jacket in the winter.
+While I loved pairing things with cardigans most of my first pregnancy, I wasn’t feeling it this time around.
+I’ve been so cold this pregnancy!
+I wanted some warmer sweaters for lounging around the house.
+This Star Wars sweatshirt from Target is my favorite.
 It’s cozy, warm and Star Wars.
-I bought it a size up so I could wear it with leggings and keep my booty covered, plus the belly is going to grow.
+I bought it a size up so I could wear it with leggings and keep my booty covered.
+Plus, there’s room for a growing belly.
 I also searched the men’s section at Old Navy and invested in a few over-sized thermal tops.
 They are so cozy, but they totally count as real clothes.

 Sizing up in non-maternity tops is actually something I’ve done a lot this time around.
-I hit up TJ Maxx a few weeks ago and came away with several chic sweatshirts and a long sweater that are super comfy.
-I’m happy with the fit and in some of them you still can’t really see the bump so I know they will work for a while longer.
-Plus, I didn’t pay more than $20 for anything so even if I’m not feeling them next year I don’t feel too guilty about buying them in the first place.
+I hit up TJ Maxx a few weeks ago and came away with a lot of cute winter clothes.
+I’m happy with the oversized fit.
+Plus, the baby bump is barely visible, so I know they will work for a while longer.
+I didn’t pay more than $20 for anything.
+So, even if I’m not feeling them next year I don’t feel too guilty about buying them in the first place.

-One big tip I have for buying maternity clothes is to buy things that are neutral.
-My wardrobe is mostly grey and black and it’s great for mixing pieces and having WAY more outfit options to choose from.
-You can always add a colorful cardigan, patterned scarf or statement jewelry to dress up a simple outfit.
-Then you wont be left with a closet full of maternity clothes that you don’t know if you’ll ever wear again because you may not be pregnant in the same time table.
+One big tip I have for buying maternity clothes is to keep it neutral.
+My wardrobe is mostly grey and black.
+It’s great for mixing pieces and provides more outfit options to choose from.
+Add a colorful cardigan, patterned scarf or statement jewelry to dress up a simple outfit.

-Also, invest in one dress that would be appropriate for anything from a fancy dinner to a funeral.
-You never know what’s going to come up and the last thing you want to do is be desperately searching for a dress at the last minute.
+Invest in one dress that would be appropriate for anything from a fancy dinner to a funeral.
+You never know what’s going to come up!
+The last thing you want is to be desperately searching for a dress at the last minute.
 Keep it simple and neutral so you are ready for anything.
-I was gifted a dress from a friend and ended up needing it towards the end of my pregnancy for a wedding, a dinner party and a funeral.
+I was gifted a dress from a friend.
+I needed it towards the end of my pregnancy for a wedding, a dinner party and a funeral.
 I was so thankful to have it hanging in my closet so that I didn’t have to worry about what to wear.
-(Photo from Valentine’s Day 2 years ago)

-Another game changer, and totally frivolous purchase, was buying a cute pair of sneakers.
-I didn’t need them, but they are so comfy for running errands or taking Mara on a play date.
+Another game changer, and totally frivolous purchase, was a cute pair of sneakers.
+I didn’t need them, but they are so comfy.
 Also, I technically didn’t buy them, Jesse did.
-And it was my birthday.
 They are the green Adidas Gazelles and I love them so much.
 I feel like they pull my athleisure outfits together way better than my Nike’s do.

 I hope you have an awesome weekend!
 We have some plans to get out of the house for a bit, but will mostly be taking it easy.